PolMine/PolMine.github.io/corpora.md

   - `~/.aws/credentials` (Linux, macOS)
   - `C:\Users\USERNAME\.aws\credentials` (Windows)

-The content of the file should look as follows (for further explanation see [this AWS Security Blog](https://aws.amazon.com/de/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/)):
+The content of the file should look as follows (for further explanations, see [this AWS Security Blog](https://aws.amazon.com/de/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/)):

 ```sh
 [default]